 Buddha at the Gas Pump – interviews with the “Ordinary Awakening” by Rick Archer.
 Have been on several times.

 Science and Nonduality – Interviews and articles by scientists and spiritual teachers.
 I’ve spoken at several of the conferences (see the Media tab).

 ProWritingAid – I run all the posts here through this software as grammar isn’t a strong skill.
 It doesn’t catch everything but really helps.
 Good company too.

 Cryout Creations WordPress Themes – many free themes with decent customization.
-I use Mantra and have helped others with different Cryout themes.
+I’ve used them for some years on various sites.